-Austin’s talented workforce and growing economy has helped sustain an incredibly strong real estate market.
+Austin’s talented workforce and growing economy have helped sustain an incredibly strong real estate market.

 This past year a number of large tech companies expanded their real estate presence in Austin by leasing space in some of the city’s prime office developments.

-In this article, we will countdown the six largest office leases (with so many big deals this year, we couldn’t pick just five!) that that were signed in the Austin area in 2018.
+In this article, we will count down the six largest office leases (with so many big deals this year, we couldn’t pick just five!) that was signed in the Austin area in 2018.

 6. Bank of America

 Industry: Financial Services

 In Q1 2018, Bank of America leased three of the upper floors (53,000 square feet) at Third + Shoal, the downtown office tower that replaced the old Austin Music Hall.

 The project is being developed by Austin-based Cielo in partnership with Dallas-based TIER REIT.
 The building is primarily leased by Facebook, who signed a significant prelease in 2017.